twilio/pear/README.md

 * Run the unit tests and the Twilio integration tests to check for incompatibilities.

+* Merge the branch.

 * Add a summary of the changes to the CHANGES file in the home directory.

 * If necessary, add the contributor to the AUTHORS file.

-* Bump the version in the user agent in Services/Twilio.php
+* Update the version number in the following places:

+    * The user agent in Services/Twilio.php
-* Update the release number in docs/conf.py
+    * The Docs configuration file docs/conf.py

-* Update the version number in docs/index.rst
+    * The docs homepage, docs/index.rst

-* Update the version number in package.php, and add a short change note
+    * In package.php, and add a short change note

+* Commit the above changes

 * Tag a new Github release with the version number, and also with the `latest` tag.

-        php package.php > package.xml

-        pear package

-    Then copy over the tgz ball to the folder containing github.com/twilio/pear, and run:

-        pirum add .
-Services_Twilio-X.Y.Z.tgz

-    You may need to install some dependencies to get this to run properly.
+        git tag -d latest
+        git tag latest
+        git tag X.Y.Z

+* Run the `bump_version.sh` script in this folder.

+        sh bump_version.sh 3.7.2

+    This will create a new package.xml file, create a tarball and a gzipped tarball, and commit both to this repository automatically.